- EC has described the 2020 polls as the most peaceful and successful

 Our manifesto: This is what YEN.com.gh believes in

-“It is…indisputable that the 2020 parliamentary and presidential elections were the most successful, well-coordinated, efficient, and the most peaceful election organised in the 4th Republic of Ghana,” he stated during a post-election workshop by CODEO in Accra.
+Speaking during a post-election workshop by CODEO, the EC’s Deputy Director of Elections, Michael Boadi stated: “It is…indisputable that the 2020 parliamentary and presidential elections were the most successful, well-coordinated, efficient, and the most peaceful election organised in the 4th Republic of Ghana.”

 The European Union Election Observation Mission to Ghana 2020 (EU EOM) also said the elections organised by the Jean Mensa-led EC were “efficiently organised and competitive.”

 Chief Observer, Javier Nart, noted that voters participated freely in large numbers and that the process “successfully met a range of international standards.”

 Reacting to the claims by the EC at a news conference in Accra on Thursday, May 20, 2021, the Director of Elections of the NDC, Elvis Afriyie Ankrah disagreed.